dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/10-Mar-2023/mar-ide-updates.md

 ## New features

 - Commit and revert individual files under **Version Control**.
-- You can now use the [command palette](/docs/cloud/develop-in-the-cloud#cloud-ide-features) to invoke common complex dbt commands, such as resuming from the last failure.
+- Use the [command palette](/docs/cloud/develop-in-the-cloud#cloud-ide-features) to invoke common complex dbt commands, such as resuming from the last failure.
 - Under the git dropdown, you can now create PRs even when there are uncommitted changes.
 - You will now see more autocomplete suggestions when editing a YML file; this is powered by [dbt-jsonschema](https://github.com/dbt-labs/dbt-jsonschema).
 - The file tree now has additional options in the right-click menu, such as Copy model as ref or Copy file path.